GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (95) .md

 **Effect**: You take on a liquid form which appears like water.
 This confers a few changes to yourself

  • You and all you are carrying melds into you in your new form.
+This new form can fit into a space of 1 liquid ounce per pound of your being.
+Your size category is reduced by 2 if possible.
  • Your defense against all attacks becomes 9 + this spell's tier
  • You do not receive damage from being crushed (including crushing attacks), falling, or knockback- but instead become dazed and prone for a number of rounds equal to the attack(s) total.
  • Cold attacks against them have disadvantage and cause them to be prone for a number of rounds equal to the attack total.
 This is cumulative.